 Main CampusOrange, California, United States5,000 - 20,000 on Campus100,000 - 250,000 residents in OrangeLanguage(s) spoken on campus: English

 The beautiful, tree-lined 78-acre main campus in Orange, California is 35 miles southeast of Los Angeles.
 It is located in a quiet, residential area in the city of Orange, which was sixth in a recent ranking of the nation's safest cities.
 Mountains and deserts are within an hour's drive; San Diego and Mexico are 90 miles south; and the university is close to major recreation and entertainment venues, including Anaheim Convention Center, Knott's Berry Farm, Orange County Performing Arts Center, Pacific Amphitheater, Irvine Meadows, Edison Stadium and the Staples Center.

 Starting on day one at Chapman University, students can seize numerous opportunities to enhance their college experience outside the classroom — socially, spiritually and physically — all with health and safety in mind.
-From Broadway-style performances and athletics to cross-cultural initiatives and student life activities, you will find your home.
+Athletic facilities are available for use free of charge to ISEP students and club and intramural sports include basketball, volleyball, ultimate frisbee and soccer.
+From Broadway-style performances and athletics to cross-cultural initiatives and student life activities, you will find your home at Chapman.

 The International Panther Pal program matches ISEP students with Chapman students who have studied or traveled abroad.
 These connections are often made before arrival to campus so that Chapman students can provide you support and guidance as your prepare for your semester or year.